 30 Corporate Team Building Event Ideas

-Team building events are a specific type of B2B event marketing where your primary audience is, in fact, your very own colleagues.
-The goal of this event type is usually to foster better communication and collaboration amongst team members.
+Team-building events are a type of B2B event marketing in which your primary audience is your very own workforce.
+The goal of this event type is usually to foster better communication and collaboration among team members, as well as to improve employee happiness.
 It’s also a great time to address and resolve conflicts in the present, while also preventing them in the future.

-Team building events are especially popular among businesses that have recently experienced a milestone—be that a merger, product launch, or round of funding.
+These types of events are especially popular among businesses that have recently experienced a milestone — be that a merger, product launch, or round of funding.
 They can also be very useful in strengthening existing relationships before large projects or quarterly kick-offs to help obtain a more productive group mindset moving forward.

 1. Have a field day.

 LexisNexis makes it a priority to get the group moving outdoors when the weather is nice.
-They recently participated in a camp fun day.
-Their activities model was similar to what you’d find at a traditional high school field day.
+They recently participated in a camp fun day with activities modeled on a traditional high school field day.
 They played kickball and had a three-legged race.
 They even had a chance to shoot some cans.
-No matter what you choose to do, sometimes team building events can (and should) be all fun and games.
+No matter what you choose to do, sometimes team-building events can (and should) be all fun and games.

 Why not take advantage of a beautiful local park or the lovely sunshine while you have the chance?
 It’s a well-known fact that breaking routine and getting fresh air are two easy ways to boost creativity.